Habitat for Humanity of Greater Baton Rouge builds home on Dayton Street for future homeowner

 Habitat for Humanity of Greater Baton Rouge CEO Ritchie Goebel said Davis worked hard to get this far in the process through taking several finance classes and helping crews build another home for someone else.

 "We're really proud of Erica to get to this moment.
-I know its really fulfilling for her and her family to be able to see the fruition of the hard work that's going into this," Goebel said.
+I know it's really fulfilling for her and her family to be able to see the fruition of the hard work that's going into this," Goebel said.

 Trending News